 When buying a new property, people aren't looking just for the house itself.
 They also very much want to know what is located near the house, such as whether or not there are grocery stores and restaurants, cinemas, sports clubs, etc.

-If you’re hiring developers for your real estate app, the Google Places API is a must-have on their tech list.
+If you're hiring developers for your real estate app, the Google Places APITrack this API is a must-have on their tech list.
 This tool enriches your application with information from Google Maps, so your users can see what else is located in the neighborhood.

 Another advantage of the Google Places API is that, as a Google product, it's available in many countries and includes data about even the smallest cities.